COS-IN/faasmeter-socc-artifact/README.md

 # Accountable Carbon Footprints and Energy Profiling For Serverless Functions

-Artifacts and results for the paper [Accountable Carbon Footprints and Energy Profiling For Serverless Functions](todo) These were captured and generated using the [Ilúvatar](https://github.com/COS-IN/iluvatar-faas) serverless control plane.
+Artifacts and results for the paper [Accountable Carbon Footprints and Energy Profiling For Serverless Functions](todo)

+## Serverless Control Plane

+These were captured and generated using the [Ilúvatar](https://github.com/COS-IN/iluvatar-faas) serverless control plane.
+The main driver which captures energy and performance details are collected is in [this set of files](https://github.com/COS-IN/iluvatar-faas/tree/master/src/Il%C3%BAvatar/iluvatar_library/src/energy).
+For example it can pull data from [Intel and AMD RAPL registers](https://github.com/COS-IN/iluvatar-faas/blob/master/src/Il%C3%BAvatar/iluvatar_library/src/energy/rapl.rs) and query [baseboard management controller IPMI data](https://github.com/COS-IN/iluvatar-faas/blob/master/src/Il%C3%BAvatar/iluvatar_library/src/energy/ipmi.rs).
+These metrics are collected and fed into the [FaasMeter system](./faasmeter/) to determine per-function and per-invocation energy usage and carbon fotprints.
+Our control plane also possesses the capability to [limit dispatches of enqueued invocations](https://github.com/COS-IN/iluvatar-faas/blob/master/src/Il%C3%BAvatar/iluvatar_worker_library/src/services/invocation/energy_limiter.rs) if the energy consumption of the hardware is too high.

 ## Prerequisites